asoffer/Icarus/codebase_navigation.md

 ### Formatting

 All code formatting should be handled by clang-format using the checked in [.clang-format](https://github.com/asoffer/Icarus/blob/main/.clang-format) options file.
 There are very few instances where we turn off clang-formatting in the source.
 Use your judgment, but lean heavily towards preferring the automatically formatted code.
-The only notable exception where we expect to commonly turn off clang-format is with C++20 concepts (which are not yet supported by clang-format).

 ## High-level design philosophy